Scotland: getting the right treatment and care

 People with epilepsy and learning disabilities

-What can I do if I’m not happy with my treatment or care?
+What can I do if I’m not happy with my treatment or care in Scotland?

 Talking to the people involved can sometimes be the easiest way to resolve any problems.
 You could talk to your GP, the GP practice manager, your epilepsy specialist or epilepsy nurse.
 They may be able to reassure you, or make sure that the problem doesn’t happen again.
 Your specialist should be able to explain why they have made their diagnosis, or why they think the treatment they are recommending is right for you.